 In the case of a school closing, we notify families as soon as possible via text message, email and voicemail.
-To check your contact info, please search for your own entry in the Family Directory and email the school with any updates or corrections.
+To check your contact info, please search for your own entry in the My Ancona and

 Snuggle up and read with the family!
 Titles will take over the Umeh Foyer for our annual Winter Book Fair.
 This event will offer old favorites and introduce your child(ren) to new releases just in time for winter vacation!
 All proceeds benefit Ancona’s Library.